emulsify-ds/emulsify-website/posts/emulsify-and-drupal.md

 Platform-specific behavior should exist where the platform needs it.
 But it should not define the entire shape of EC4.x.

-That is where the new Emulsify architecture becomes important.
+This is where the new Emulsify architecture becomes important.
 EC4.x introduces a platform model that allows Drupal-specific behavior to live behind an adapter while generic projects stay generic.
 Emulsify (base theme) 7.x builds on that model by acting as the integration point for the new foundation.

-For teams that support Drupal projects, this means the familiar Emulsify workflow is still there: component-driven development, Storybook, Twig templates, generated child themes, and practical tooling for theme work.
+For teams that support Drupal projects, the familiar Emulsify workflow is still there: component-driven development, Storybook, Twig templates, generated child themes, and practical tooling for theme work.

 **The difference is that those pieces now sit on top of a more modern and portable foundation.**

-That gives those projects the benefits of EC4.x without making one CMS the default assumption for every Emulsify project.
+Those projects get the benefits of EC4.x without making one CMS the default assumption for every Emulsify project.

 ## Built for modern Drupal projects

 Emulsify (base theme) 7.x is a major release.
 It moves the integration stack forward for modern projects and establishes a new compatibility baseline.

 This release prepares Emulsify (base theme) 7.x for Drupal `^11.3 || ^12` support and removes Drupal 10 support.
-That is an important compatibility change, and it should be treated as part of the upgrade planning for any existing project.
+That is an important compatibility change, and it should be part of upgrade planning for any existing project.

 It also removes the Stable9 base theme dependency.

-That change is more than a dependency cleanup. **It is a clearer ownership model for the Emulsify theme layer.**

-Stable9 has been useful because it gives themes a stable template foundation from core.
-But Emulsify is not trying to be a thin styling layer on top of another base theme.
-It is a design-system-oriented base theme with its own component structure, template expectations, generated child theme workflow, and Storybook integration.
+Stable9 did its job.
+It gave Emulsify a stable template foundation from core when that was the right tradeoff.
+But Emulsify has grown into more than a styling layer on top of another parent theme.
+It has its own component structure, template expectations, generated child theme workflow, and Storybook integration.

-When Emulsify inherits a large template surface from another base theme, ownership can become harder to reason about.
-Markup and template behavior may come from core, Stable9, Emulsify, or a generated child theme.
+Keeping that large template surface inherited from another base theme makes ownership harder to explain.
+Template behavior can come from core, Stable9, Emulsify, or a generated child theme.
 That layering works, but it also makes the base theme harder to audit, document, and evolve.

-With Emulsify (base theme) 7.x, Emulsify now owns its template layer directly instead of inheriting it from Stable9 at runtime.
+With Emulsify (base theme) 7.x, Emulsify owns its template layer directly instead of inheriting it from Stable9 at runtime.
 Parent-owned template coverage helps preserve core template behavior while giving Emulsify more control over the theme foundation.

-That is a good decision for a few reasons:

-- **Template behavior becomes more explicit.** Teams can look to Emulsify as the source of the base template layer instead of tracing behavior through another parent theme.
-- **Generated child themes have a clearer inheritance path.** Child themes inherit from `emulsify`, not from a chain of parent themes with overlapping responsibilities.
+**That clearer ownership model is the real benefit.** Teams have one less layer to trace, generated child themes have a cleaner inheritance path, and future changes can be documented against the actual base theme behavior rather than a chain of overlapping responsibilities.
-- **Future changes are easier to test and document.** When Emulsify owns the template surface, release notes, upgrade guides, and template maps can describe the actual base theme behavior more directly.
-- **The architecture better matches the new platform model.** EC4.x provides the frontend foundation, and Emulsify (base theme) 7.x owns the platform integration layer.

-For teams maintaining long-lived projects, this makes the base theme relationship clearer:
+For teams maintaining long-lived projects, this makes the relationship easier to understand:

 - **`emulsify` is the runtime parent theme.**
 - **`whisk` is the generation-only starter source.**
 - **Generated child themes inherit from `emulsify`.**
 - **Platform-specific behavior is handled by the integration layer.**

-That is a cleaner model for existing teams and a better starting point for new projects.
+The result is a cleaner model for existing teams and a better starting point for new projects.

 ## Generated themes now use the EC4.x foundation